"The purpose of a workshop is to transform one's ability to experience living."— Werner Erhard

 Multicultural education is the process by which the structure of educational institutions is adjusted to provide equitable accommodations.
 Similar initiatives include a wide variety of programs and practices related to educational equity, women, ethnic groups, language minorities, low-income groups, and people with disabilities.
 These ideas implanted at the college level lead to transformation and societal changes that embrace diversity.
 Communication is essential.
 Human potential is articulated through a thriving diversity of cultures.

 What is Multiculturalism?

-Since 2015, Dr. Howard-Bostic organized and facilitated a workshop entitled, “From Diversity to Multiculturalism” workshop.
+In 2015, Dr. Howard-Bostic organized and facilitated a workshop entitled, “From Diversity to Multiculturalism” workshop.
 These sociological workshops include Shakti Butler’s documentary, “Cracking the Codes: The System of Racial Inequity” to explore dialogue about racial inequities.
-CLICK HERE FOR THE YOUTUBE VIDEO of Howard-Bostic's presentation about Multicultural Workshops.
+WATCH Howard-Bostic's presentation about Multicultural Workshops.

 The documentary includes three video segments followed by group workshops and a panel discussion.
 The 75-minute documentary was developed in Oakland, California.
 It features 23 leaders in the equity movement who provide their students, staff, and communities with a deeper understanding of systemic inequity expressed in policies, services, and other forms of action.
-CLICK HERE to purchase the documentary.
+PURCHASE the documentary.

 What resources are available to conduct a similar workshop?